lovish-ab/grocery_delivery_docs/docs/functional.md

 The solution will:

 - Provide a clean and responsive user interface using React.
-- Use Express and Node to handle server-side logic and route management.
 - Store all persistent data, including users, products, and orders, in PostgreSQL.
 - Use AWS to store product images and serve them efficiently through URLs.
 - Implement authentication and authorization using JSON Web Tokens (JWT).